girder/large_image/docs/config_options.rst

 All configuration parameters can be specified as environment parameters by prefixing their uppercase names with ``LARGE_IMAGE_``.
 For instance, ``LARGE_IMAGE_CACHE_BACKEND=python`` specifies the cache backend.
 If the values can be decoded as json, they will be parsed as such.
 That is, numerical values will be parsed as numbers; to parse them as strings, surround them with double quotes.

+As another example, to use the least memory possible, set ``LARGE_IMAGE_CACHE_BACKEND=python LARGE_IMAGE_CACHE_PYTHON_MEMORY_PORTION=1000 LARGE_IMAGE_CACHE_TILESOURCE_MAXIMUM=2``.
+The first setting specifies caching tiles in the main process and not in memcached or an external cache.
+The second setting asks to use 1/1000th of the memory for a tile cache.
+The third settings caches no more than 2 tile sources (2 is the minimum).

 Configuration within the Girder Plugin
 --------------------------------------